 comes to mind how each one died, who was left behind and how little is

 Imagination running free and gazing down the hill from the cemetery, one might

-see old Peter McCune and Adam O'Brien coming down "The Fork" about 1785, soon
+see old Peter McCune, Adam O'Brien and Phillip Starcher coming down "The Fork" about 1800.

 to be followed by several families - Jarvis, Murphy, Starcher, Brannon, Truman,